wjbaker2025/kennedeznuts/github-profile.md

 - Deployment Guide

 ## Contributing
-Guidelines for contributing to the project.
+Please refer to the contributing guidelines for more details.

 ## License
-Proprietary - All Rights Reserved
+Proprietary – All Rights Reserved.
 ```

-## Repository Structure
+#### Repository Structure

 ```
 project/
 ├── src/